 Let me introduce my favorite pressure cooker.

-I use this 2.5 L zero-pressure cooker, the smallest size in this series.
-It's light enough to hold with one hand, which makes it very handy.
+I use this 2.5 L pressure cooker, the smallest size in this series.
+It’s light enough to hold with one hand, which makes it very handy.
 It is large enough for families with small children and great for cooking brown rice and beans.
+It comes with two weights: red for high pressure and white for low pressure.
+You just put the weight on the lid, and there is no need to change the setting like in a dial-type cooker.

 When pressure is reached, the weight jiggles and makes a whooshing sound.
 So even pressure cooker beginners can easily understand the timing of lowering the heat.
-I like it because it's pretty easy to use.
+I like it because it’s pretty easy to use.
+So, if you live in Japan and are planning to buy a pressure cooker, I highly recommend this zero-pressure cooker.

 Storage

-I recommend wrapping one serving of rice with cling film and storing them in the freezer, which will last you for a month!
+I recommend wrapping one serving of rice with cling film and storing it in the freezer, which will last you for a month!
+I usually make sekihan onigiri (rice balls) and put them in the freezer as our kids love onigiri.

-More Rice Recipes You Might Like
+More Rice Recipes You Will Love

 Print Pin SaveEquipment

-- 1 Zero pressure cooker 2.5L
+- Pressure cooker 2.5L

-- 1 Shamoji
+- Shamoji

-- 1 Rice cup 180ml
+- Rice cup 180ml

 Ingredients

-- 360 ml Glutinous rice, 280g
+- 2 cups Glutinous rice, 360ml

-- 4 tablespoon Adzuki beans, 50g
+- 4 Tbsp Adzuki beans, 50g

 - Toppings: Salt and toasted sesame seeds, optional